internetstandards/Internet.nl/documentation/tls.md

 TLS is one of the more complicated tests, as there are a ton of things to check.
-The only way to find out whether a particular feature is supported by a TLS server is to try to negotiate it, and see if it fails or succeeds.
+The only way to find out whether a particular feature is supported by a TLS server is to try to negotiate it, and see if or succeeds or the server drops the connection.
 This means TLS also performs many connections.

 The test builds heavily on